Pegasus row: Nothing to hide, will constitute committee of experts, Centre tells SC | Law-Order

 - India

-The Centre on Monday told the Supreme Court that there is ''nothing to hide'' in the Pegasus snooping allegations and it will constitute a committee of eminent experts to examine all the aspects.
+The Centre Monday told the Supreme Court there was ''nothing to hide'' in the alleged Pegasus snooping matter and it will constitute a committee of eminent experts to examine all the aspects related to the issue.

+A bench headed by Chief Justice N V Ramana deliberated upon the aspect of whether the Centre, which on Monday filed a short limited affidavit, should file a detailed affidavit in the matter.

+The apex court will continue hearing on Tuesday a batch of pleas seeking an independent probe into the alleged surveillance of ceratin people in the country using the Israeli company's spyware.

-''We do not want the government, which might have used Pegasus or its agents might have used it, to set up a committee on its own,'' Sibal said during the hearing which is going on.
+''We do not want the government, which might have used Pegasus or its agents might have used it, to set up a committee on its own,'' Sibal said.

+While contending that petitioners have relied upon news reports published by a web portal, Mehta said, "According to us, a false narrative is created".

 Earlier in the day, the Centre filed an affidavit in the top court and said that a batch of petitions seeking an independent probe into the Pegasus snooping allegations are based on ''conjectures and surmises'' or on other unsubstantiated media reports.